 - At the end of each academic year, (Fall/Winter) and according to the grade point average (GPA) of that academic year, students are placed in one of the three following categories: Note: a minimum grade point average (GPA) of 2.0 is required to obtain a degree. - a.
 Satisfactory standing: Students who maintain a sessional GPA of 2.0 or more may continue their studies at Faculté Saint-Jean.
 Students registered in a BA Honors must maintain a sessional GPA of 3.0 or more to continue in their program.
 A minimum GPA of 3.3 is required in the specialization. - b.
 Marginal standing: Students who receive a GPA of 1.7 to 1.9 inclusive will be placed on academic probation and warned that if they have not met the requirements of the probation, they must withdraw from the program. - c.
 Unsatisfactory standing: Students who receive a GPA of 1.6 or less will be required to withdraw from the program.
-Such students may apply for readmission, although normally at least one year must elapse before readmission will be granted (on a probationary basis). - Probation: Students who are authorized to continue their studies on probation for academic reasons or who are readmitted after being required to withdraw from the University must demonstrate ability to meet promotion standards and would be bound by the following requirements: - a.
+Such students may apply for readmission, although normally at least one year must elapse before readmission will be granted (on a probationary basis). - d.
+Readmission: Students who have been required to withdraw and who are applying for readmission shall attach to their application a recommendation from the Associate Dean (Academic).

+- 2. Probation: Students who are authorized to continue their studies on probation for academic reasons or who are readmitted after being required to withdraw from the University must demonstrate ability to meet promotion standards and would be bound by the following requirements: - a.
 Register as a full-time student during the Fall/Winter and complete at least ★18 with a minimum GPA of 2.0.
-Students should be aware, on the other hand, that a GPA of 2.0 is required to obtain a degree. - b.
-No failing grades are permitted. - Registration in EDU S courses will not be permitted while students are on probation. - Failure to meet these conditions will normally result in a permanent dismissal from the Faculté. - e.
-Students who have been required to withdraw and who are applying for readmission shall attach to their application a recommendation from Student Counselling Services or from the Associate Dean (Academic). - 3.
+Students should be aware, on the other hand, that a GPA of 2.0 is required to obtain a degree. - Registration in EDU S courses will not be permitted while students are on probation. - Failure to meet these conditions will normally result in a permanent dismissal from the Faculté. - 3.
 Fresh Start Program: The Fresh Start Program is open to first and second year students in participating Faculties who are assigned unsatisfactory academic standing, are required to withdraw, have a grade point average between 1.3 and 1.6 and are recommended for admission to this program by their Faculty.
 For further information, see Fresh Start Program.